merenlab/merenlab.org/_posts/miscellaneous/2021-09-13-boats-to-bits.md

 layout: post
 authors: [meren]
 title: "From Boats to Bits: Evolution of a study on marine microbes"
-excerpt: "A diel sampling effort to generate the metagenome, metatranscriptome, and metaepitranscriptome of the surface ocean"
+excerpt: "Or, Meren's personal notes from a 48 hours, high-resolution, diel sampling effort in Hawai'i."
 modified: 2021-09-13
 tags: [hawaii, sampling]
 categories: [miscellaneous]